List of Not Going Out episodes

-This is a list of episodes of the British television sitcom Not Going Out, which stars Lee Mack as Lee, a man from Lancashire who lives in London.
-It has aired on the BBC since 2006, spanning twelve series of 82 standard episodes and 11 specials - a total of 93 episodes.
+Not Going Out is a British television sitcom created by, written by and starring Lee Mack as Lee, a man from Lancashire who lives in London.
+The series premiered on BBC One on 6 October 2006 and has since become the second-longest British sitcom, after Last of the Summer Wine.
+The supporting cast includes Tim Vine, Sally Bretton, Miranda Hart, Katy Wix, and Hugh Dennis.

 Series overview

 Episodes

 The original pilot has not been released; it was directed by Alex Hardcastle and Nick Wood, written by Lee Mack and Andrew Collins, and featured Catherine Tate in the role of Kate.